zephinax/react-picture-selector/README.md

 - **Upload**: Accepts a `multipart/form-data` request with the file attached, using the specified `uploadMethod` (default: POST).
 - **Delete**: Accepts a request to the combined `baseUrl` and `deleteUrl`, with customizable `deleteMethod` (default: POST), `deleteBody`, and `deleteHeaders` (or `additionalHeaders` for backwards compatibility).

+## Debug Mode

+Set `debug` on the component to log upload/delete lifecycle events to the console (headers are redacted for `Authorization`).

 Example: